foldda/charian/README.md

 RDA is a text-encoding format developed for implementing the UDT data container in the form of text messaging.
 Unlike XML and JSON, RDA is schemaless and has a storage space of a multidimensional array, which has a recurring nature.

-Charian is an RDA-encoding API that is modeled arround the UDT data packing process.
+Charian is an RDA-encoding API that is modeled around the UDT data-packing process.
 It includes features A client can   Data packing using Charian utilizes a container object from the API that can store arbitrarily complex data and also can be converted to and from a string.
 And by converting the data to string, Charian allows low-cost, easy-to-implement cross-program data exchange using the most common communication protocols and data-processing tools.

+## License and Contact

+* Project Wiki

+* Test cases

 ## Links